-There are multiple interactivity features you can use with your queries.
-You can perform any of the available interactions by selecting a data point or by clicking and dragging across multiple data points.
-When you do this, a drop-down list appears with the following interaction options:
+You can perform any of the available interactions by selecting a data point on a table or chart or by clicking and dragging across multiple data points.
+After you click, a drop-down list appears displaying the available interaction options.

-Use the decompose interaction to slice only selected data points by additional attributes.
+The decompose interaction slices the data points you selected by additional attributes.

 By default, decompose allows viewers to select any attribute in your dataset.
 You can restrict the available attributes or set a Decompose path in Chart configuration > Decompose type.